RockyKev/reddit-web-scraper-cursor-1/docs/architecture.md

 2. Use interfaces to define component contracts
 3. Maintain clear data flow between components
 4. Write tests for each component
 5. Document any new methods or significant changes
+6. Use environment variables for configurable values
+7. Implement proper error handling and logging
+8. Cache frequently accessed data when appropriate